thomasgtaylor/how.wtf/content/post/2023-11-12-create-lambda-function-url-using-aws-cdk.md

 ---
-title: Create Lambda Function URL using AWS CDK
-date: 2023-11-12T01:50:00-05:00
 author: Thomas Taylor
+categories:
+- cloud
+- programming
+date: 2023-11-12 01:50:00-05:00
 description: How to deploy Lambda Functions with Function URLs using the AWS CDK
-categories:
-- Cloud
-- Programming
 tags:
-- Python
+- python
-- AWS
+- aws
-- AWS CDK
+- aws-cdk
-- Python
+- python
-- Serverless
+- serverless
+title: Create Lambda Function URL using AWS CDK
 ---

 Deploying Lambda Function URLs with the AWS CDK is simple.